spacemadev/Free-blue-star-tailwind-landing-page-template/README.md

-# Blue Star: Your Free Ticket to Landing Page Success
+# Blue Star: Free Tailwind Landing Page Template

-## Launch a Captivating Landing Page in Minutes
+## Launch a Landing Page in Minutes

 Standing out online requires a strategic landing page.
 Blue Star, a free Tailwind CSS template, empowers you to do just that.